Disclosure and Agreement for Certificates of Deposit

 F. Termination of Agreement/Closing of Your Account

 This Agreement can be terminated and/or your account can be closed by either you or us at any time by a notice in writing.
 Such a termination will not release you from any fees or other obligations incurred before the termination, those you incur in the process of closing out your account (such as early withdrawal penalties on a certificate of deposit, if you seek to terminate the certificate of deposit prior to its maturity date), or for your liability on outstanding items or other items we have handled as agent for you.
-We may also require you to close your account and to open a new account if we believe such action is appropriate to protect you or us, for example if there is a change in authorized signers or we believe that the security of the account may have been compromised or you have too many transfers from your account.
+We may also require you to close your account and to open a new account if we believe such action is appropriate to protect you or us, for example if there is a change in authorized signers or we believe that the security of the account may have been compromised.
 You may terminate this account by notifying us in writing.
 We are not responsible for payment of any check, withdrawal, or other item once this Agreement is terminated and/or your account is closed.
+However, in our sole discretion, we may temporarily re-open your account to process any transactions authorized by you before the account was closed.

 (back to top)